Michigan Wind Farm Incidents 2009 – 2019

 - Incidents and Accidents in Huron County Michigan from 2017

-Human Health – Incidents include reports of ill-heath and effects due to turbine noise, shadow flicker, etc. Such reports are predicted to increase significantly as turbines are increasingly approved and built in unsuitable locations, close to people’s homes.
+Human Health – Incidents include reports of ill-health and effects due to turbine noise, shadow flicker, etc. Such reports are predicted to increase significantly as turbines are increasingly approved and built-in unsuitable locations, close to people’s homes.

-Fire – Fire is the second most common accident cause in incidents found.
+Fire – Is the second most common wind turbine accident cause in incidents found.
 Fire can arise from a number of sources – and some turbine types seem more prone to fire than others.

-Transport – Most accidents involve turbine sections falling from transporters, though turbine sections have also been lost at sea.
+Transport – Most accidents involve turbine sections falling from transporters, through turbine sections have also been lost at sea.
 Transport is the single biggest cause of public fatalities.

 Environmental – Includes oil and solvent spills, crop or habitat damage and wildlife death due to turbine placement.

 Ice Throw – Resulting in property damage or evacuation.
 Incidents are listed here unless they have caused human injury, in which case they are included under “human injury”